Elementor, reCaptcha and the Native Form

 I want to change my placeholder

-If your placeholder doesn’t seem right, or you want to configure a new placeholder, there are 4 ways to achieve this:
+If your placeholder doesn’t seem right, or you want to configure a new placeholder, there are a number of ways to achieve this.

-If the placeholder is visible and you’re willing to add some custom CSS to your theme.
-You can use the following classes to fix the placeholder:
+If the placeholder is visible and you’re willing to add some Custom CSS to adjust it, you can use the following classes to adjust the placeholder:

-You can also choose to delete the placeholder with a filter and use an HTML field.
-To delete the placeholder before adding the HTML field to your form, you can add the following filter in an MU Plugin or your theme’s functions.php:
+To delete the placeholder before adding the HTML field to your form, you can add the following CSS:

 4.Remove the integration